All the best stuff to do for East End Kids and their crew!

 Bell Wharf Beach

 Hop on the C2C from Limehouse or Barking for Leigh Beach also known as Bell Wharf Beach.
-While this sand and shingle beach is quite small it can be a little less bustling that orther beaches near London and has received a ‘good’ for water cleanliness.
+While this sand and shingle beach is quite small, it can be a little less bustling than other beaches near London and has received a ‘good’ for water cleanliness.
 Located in Leigh-on-Sea, which is less arcades – more traditional fishing village atmosphere, with cockle sheds, cobbled streets, and fresh seafood.
-A great spot for some fish and chips and easy to access from London.
+A great spot for some fish and chips, and easy to access from London.

 Open daily